telerik/financial-app-core/README.md

 **1. Configure Telerik NuGet Feed**

-Before restoring NuGet packages, add Telerik’s NuGet feed using the command line:

-dotnet nuget add source https://nuget.telerik.com/v3/index.json --name telerik.com --username YOUR_USERNAME --password YOUR_PASSWORD

-Alternatively, configure the feed in Visual Studio:
+Before restoring NuGet packages, configure the feed in Visual Studio:

 - Go to `Tools > NuGet Package Manager > Package Sources`
 - Add a new source with the Telerik URL and your credentials